 At Simmons and Fletcher, P.C., our texting and driving accident lawyers are here to help victims injured in crashes caused by distracted drivers.
 Texas law prohibits drivers from reading, writing, or sending an electronic message on a mobile/cellular device unless the vehicle is at a complete stop.

 Texting and driving is a major cause of automobile accidents in Texas.
 In 2018, there were 95,572 auto collisions caused by driver distraction, inattention, or cell phone use according to TxDOT.
 This resulted in the death of 394 people and another 2340 serious injuries.

 Texting and Driving – It’s Not Just Kids

-Due to the ever-increasing problem of accidents due to driver distraction from texting and other cell phone use while driving, it is now illegal in the State of Texas to send an electronic message on a cellular device while operating a motor vehicle unless it is hands-free or the vehicle is not moving.
-While the criminal fine if you get caught is not substantial, you could find yourself charged with manslaughter if you get into a wreck while texting and driving and negligently cause the death of someone in your vehicle or another vehicle.
+Due to the ever-increasing problem of accidents due to driver distraction from texting and other cell phone use, while driving, it is illegal in the State of Texas to send an electronic message on a cellular device while operating a motor vehicle unless it is hands-free or the vehicle is not moving.
+While the criminal fine, if you get caught, is not substantial, you could find yourself charged with manslaughter if you get into a wreck while texting and driving and negligently cause the death of someone in your vehicle or another vehicle.